GilbertCloud/arctic-cri-scripts/README.md

 [![DOI](https://zenodo.org/badge/821540434.svg)](https://zenodo.org/badge/latestdoi/821540434)

-This repository contains the run scripts and namelists for all of the experiments in the submitted paper "A Novel Model Hierarchy Isolates the Limited Effect of Temperature-dependent Cloud Optics on Infrared Radiation" by Ash Gilbert, Jennifer Kay, and Penny Rowe.
+This repository contains the run scripts and namelists for all of the experiments in the submitted paper "A Novel Model Hierarchy Isolates the Limited Effect of Supercooled Liquid Cloud Optics on Infrared Radiation" by Ash Gilbert, Jennifer Kay, and Penny Rowe.

 Created by Ash Gilbert (ash.gilbert@colorado.edu) and contact them for any questions.